Hungary scrambles to confront migrant influx, Merkel heckled

 A record 2,533 mainly Syrians, Afghans and Pakistanis crossed from Serbia into EU member Hungary on Tuesday, climbing over or squirreling under a razor-wire barrier into the hands of an over-stretched police force that struggled to fingerprint and process them.
 Authorities said over 140,000 had been caught entering so far this year.

-Unrest flared briefly at a crowded reception center in the border region of Roszke, with tear gas fired by police.
+Unrest flared briefly at a crowded reception centre in the border region of Roszke, with tear gas fired by police.

 Another 1,300 were detained on Wednesday morning.
 More will have passed unnoticed, walking through gaps in a border fence being built by Hungary in what critics say is a futile attempt to keep them out.
 They packed a train station in the capital, Budapest, hundreds of men, women and children sleeping or sitting on the floor in a designated “transit zone” for migrants.